 Finally, Taylor worked closely with the brand to craft a strategic communications plan that was consistent across all channels, leading to a stronger, more unified call to action for consumers.
 This included delivery of key messages regarding the quality of the product across mainstream media outlets such as Jimmy Kimmel Live, The Today Show, MSNBC’s Morning Joe and USA Today.

-THE RESULTSAn unprecedented 18% increase in Guinness sales (volume) was realized the week of St. Patrick’s Day in comparison to the year prior, when there was advertising support to the campaign.
+An unprecedented 18% increase in Guinness sales (volume) was realized the week of St. Patrick’s Day in comparison to the year prior, when there was advertising support to the campaign.

 The ‘direct to consumer’ and social media centered approach resulted in #Guinness becoming a Twitter Trending Topic on March 17 (St. Patrick’s Day).
 The Facebook app received 23,745 unique visitors with a signature conversion of 46%; recruited 7,900+ fans and an approximate 20% opt-in rate to Guinness’ 1759 Society.

 Media coverage was generated in each of the top 15 Guinness markets; 103.8 MM traditional impressions and 178.5 MM uvpm were garnered.